 - Complete application form (link at bottom of page)

-- A 300 word motivation on why you would benefit from the residency in general, and specifically how the workshops selected would assist and add to the successful completion of your degree (in line on the form).
+- A 300 word motivation on why you would benefit from the residency in general, how you would benefit from the course in general and specifically how the workshops selected would assist and add to the successful completion of your degree/your future as a lecturer or increase capacity in your department (in line on the form).

 - Curriculum Vitae (Resume).